 I qualified from Sheffield University in 1985 and completed my GP training in Derbyshire before becoming a partner at Garston Medical Centre.
 As a local GP for the last 25 years, I am an LMC member, GP trainer and appraiser.
 I am the CCG's Clinical Lead for Children, Young People and Maternity and a member of the Audit Committee.

 Dr Clair Moring, Board GP Watford and Three Rivers

 I qualified in Medicine from Cambridge and the Royal Free hospital in London in 1991.
 I have been a GP in Watford for 18 years and I work at Callowland Practice.
 I am the clinical lead for the contract with Hertfordshire Community Trust and medicines optimisation.
 I am passionate about maintaining high quality health services while ensuring individual responsibility for their health care and use of resources.

 Cameron is an independent management consultant having worked in the NHS for over 25 years, leaving in 2015.
 During his time in the NHS Cameron filled a number of executive and chief executive level roles in acute hospitals, PCTs and SHAs.
 His last role was Area Director for Durham, Darlington and Teesside in NHS England.

-Alan Warren, Chief Finance Officer
+Caroline Hall, Chief Finance Officer